OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-04.md

 ## Esther 4:6

-Hathach went out to Mordecai in the open square of the city in front of the king’s gate.
+Hathach went up to Mordecai in the main city square near the king’s gate.

 ## Esther 4:7